iiab/iiab-factory/box/rpi/imager/docs/README.md

 ### Objective Driven -- Takes Care of Details
 * Notes on menu navigation
     * Up, down arrows change the selection
-  * Left, right arrows (and Tab), change the action choices at the bottom
+    * Left, right  arrows (and tab), change the action choices at the bottom
     * Enter acts on the currently displayed selection with the displayed action
-  * Backspace erases on the fill-in-the-blank screen (Tab cycles between fields, and actions at bottom)
+    * Backspace erases on the fill-in-the-blank screen. (tab cycles between fields, and actions at bottom.

 ![Main Menu Options](menu.png)